-DC Jazz Festival: Thousands of music lovers flock to the nation’s capital to attend the annual DC Jazz Festival (June 24-29), celebrating its 10th anniversary in 2014.
+DC Jazz Festival: Thousands of music lovers flock to the nation’s capital to attend the annual DC Jazz Festival (June 10-16), celebrating its 11th anniversary in 2015.
 The festival boasts more than 125 performances across dozens of venues throughout the city.
 There will be several “Main Stages” to explore.
-Jazz at The Hamilton Live will feature artists such as Paquito D’Rivera, the Roy Hargrove Quintet and Brass-A-Holics.
-Jazz at the Capitol Riverfront will be a three-day extravaganza at the Yards Park featuring beverage tastings, family-friendly activities and performances from Trombone Shorty & Orleans Avenue, Yasiin Bey (AKA Mos Def) and many more.
+Jazz at The Hamilton Live will feature artists such as Paquito D’Rivera, The Dizzy Gillespie Afro-Cuban Experience, the Roy Hargrove Quintet (Prelude Kickoff Concert, June 21); Snarky Puppy, Brass-A-Holics, Etienne Charles and Rudresh Mahanthappa, and a salute to Women in Jazz with rising stars Tia Fuller and Helen Sung.
+Jazz at the Capitol Riverfront will be a three-day extravaganza at the Yards Park featuring beverage tastings, family-friendly activities and performances from Trombone Shorty & Orleans Avenue, Gregory Porter, Rebirth Brass Band, Irma Thomas, The Robert Glasper Experiment, vocalist Akua Allrich, harmonica virtuoso Frédéric Yonnet and many more.
 Jazz in the ‘Hoods presented by Events DC spreads across over 40 venues, including The Howard Theatre and Bohemian Caverns.
-A special performance by Cyril Chestnut Quartet dedicated to music of Dave Brubeck will be held at Sixth and I Historic Synagogue (June 25).
+Hear special performances by Marc Cary, Corcoran Holt, Lafayette Gilchrest, Allyn Johnson, Orrin Evans, Sharón Clark, Sin Miedo, Matana Roberts, and many more.
 Finally, Jazz ‘n Families Fun Days returns to the Phillips Collection, where kids can enjoy storytelling and an instrument petting zoo.

-Smithsonian Folklife Festival: The annual Smithsonian Folklife Festival on the National Mall is one of the best ways to get a close-up look at different cultural heritages from around the world.
+Smithsonian Folklife Festival: (June 24-28 and July 1-5, 2015) The annual Smithsonian Folklife Festival on the National Mall is one of the best ways to get a close-up look at different cultural heritages from around the world.
 Like all of the surrounding Smithsonian museums, it is open to the public and completely free.